Frontispiece to Schultz, Documente der Gnosis, 1910.

 This material was oriented to an audience acquainted with Jung's biography and writings, including his Red Book (Liber Novus).
 While the first lecture requires little introductory knowledge, the last two talks suppose some familiarity with Liber Novus and Jung's later writings – and more than a casual interest in the genesis of Jung's work.

-Two additional lectures delivered in prefaced to the Zurich presentation are provide at the bottom of this page; they provide further context and introduction to the material presented in Zurich.
+Two additional lectures delivered in preface to the Zurich presentation are provide at the bottom of this page; they provide further context and introduction to the material presented in Zurich.
 For a general introduction to C. G. Jung and his Liber Novus, and as preparation for the material presented in this series, we suggest you first sample the lectures by Dr. Owens on C. G. Jung and the Red Book.

 C. G. Jung and the Tradition of Gnosis